 As an academic he had always enjoyed the clinical practice aspects of teaching and learning and was involved in clinics at the Johannesburg Academic Hospitals, Alexandra Clinic and the Podiatry Clinic on the University Campus in Doornfontein.

 However, in 1995 he decided that private podiatry practice would satisfy his desire for clinical excellence.
 At the same time he would maintain strong links with the academic community by continuing to teach senior students at Baragwanath Hospital.
 He has been in full time private practice since 1996, first at the Centre for Diabetes in Houghton, Johannesburg and then in 2001 he established a practice at the Wits University Donald Gordon Medical Centre where he was accredited by the University of the Witwatersrand.

 In 2013 Andrew moved to Cape Town to continue in private practice providing treatment for all age groups. .

 Andrew’s special interests are the analysis and management of the foot problems associated with chronic diseases such as diabetes and arthritis and the foot and gait problems of children.

-Andrew is an occasional expert contributor on podiatry on Johannesburg radio station Talk Radio 702 and on South African television.
+Andrew was an occasional expert contributor on podiatry on Johannesburg radio station Talk Radio 702 and on South African television.

-You can find details of his two practice offices in Cape Town and Hout Bay down below together with his contact number to make an appointment.
+You can find details of his practice office in Claremont, Cape Town below, together with his contact numbers to make an appointment.
 Click on the map for detailed location and directions.